semuren/odin-recipes/README.md

 # odin-recipes

-Receiped page project for The Odin Project
+Receipe page project for The Odin Project